 ‘Operating leases other than investment property’ shall include, for the column ‘income’ the returns obtained, and for the column ‘expenses’ the costs incurred, by the institution as lessor in its operating leasing activities other than those with assets classified as investment property.
 The costs for the institution as lessee shall be included in the item ‘Other administrative expenses’.

-Gains or losses from derecognition and re-measurements of holdings of gold, other precious metals and other commodities measured at fair value, less costs to sell, shall be reported among the items included in ‘Other operating income.
-Other’ or ‘Other operating expenses.
-Other’
+Gains or losses from derecognition and re-measurements of holdings of gold, other precious metals and other commodities measured at fair value, less costs to sell, shall be reported among the items included in ‘Other income.
+Other’ or ‘Other expenses.
+Other’.

+316i.
+Foreign exchange differences referred to income and expenses classified in the ‘investing’ category of template F 02.00 shall be reported in the item ‘Other’ of this template under the ‘investing’ column.
+Foreign exchange differences referred to income and expenses classified in the ‘operating’ category of template F 02.00 shall be excluded from the item ‘Other’ of this template.
+They are reported in item ‘Exchange differences [gain or (-) loss], net’ of template F 02.00.